AngieYYF/EMMM-explainable-chatbot-detection/README.md

 ## Datasets
-Datasets are preprocessed, containing original dialogue, dialogue with sensitive information masked, and extracted dialogue acts.
+Datasets are preprocessed, containing the dialogues and extracted dialogue acts.

 ### Frames
 - Frames dataset construction prompts and pipeline can be found in [E2E_generation_Frame.py](LLM/E2E_generation_Frame.py)